You are here: Home » Donate

 A detailed list of restricted and unrestricted funds within these baskets is available below in the “More About Your Donation” section.
 As always, unrestricted gifts provide Rodef Shalom with the maximum flexibility to allocate funds where the need is greatest.

 That’s certainly possible.
 Depending upon how restrictive you wish to make this new fund, you can start a named fund for $100,000 (or as much as $250,000 if you wish to create a new basket within the endowment).
-That’s a conversation to have with the Hannah Moore.
+That’s a conversation to have with Hannah Moore.
 Note: One can make payments over several years to reach this minimum amount.

 Absolutely!
 Making a gift of appreciated assets has tax advantages to the donor.
 Your broker can easily transfer directly to our account – just let us know.
 Contact Jessica Ingram, our Executive Director, or Hannah Moore, Director of Philanthropy.